BRACKET: Vote for your favorite obscure Lindy Ruff-era Sabres

 The polls will be conducted through the @News4Buffalo Twitter account, and they’ll be posted on this page.

-The first round runs through Monday; the top two vote-getters in each poll will advance.
+The second round runs through Friday; the top two vote-getters in each poll will advance.